Systems engineering is a key function in CBSE hardware development. Key responsibilities include:

 -Monitor and status design progress

-The systems integration responsibilities are a broad range of activities that take a completed system or experiment, and fly it in space.
-As with any government agency, the system must meet a list of requirements and technical hurdles to show compatibility with the vehicle or facility for which it will be used.
+Systems integration includes a broad range of activities that take a completed system or experiment, and fly it in space.
+The system must meet a list of requirements to show compatibility with the vehicle or facility for which it will be used.
 The following are activities associated with systems integration at CBSE.

-The CBSE verification program shall insure that all items in the system conform to the design, performance, safety and interface requirements as defined in the design specification.
-The systems integration group is responsible for development, coordination and implementation of each of the flight verification programs.
+Verification insures that all items in the system conform to the design, performance, safety and interface requirements as defined in the design specification.
+CBSE Systems Engineers are responsible for development, coordination and implementation of each of the flight verification programs.

-Since the launch of STS-100 all of our mission operations are being performed locally at the UAB Remote Payload Operations Control Center in Birmingham, Alabama.
-In the past, our operations team supported missions from either the Johnson Space Center, or the Marshall Space Flight Center.
-With the local Operations Center, technical disciplines and scientific support are readily available to make real time decisions, if required.
+Since the launch of STS-100, all CBSE Engineering mission operations are performed locally in our Remote Operations Control Center.
+In the past, missions were supported from Johnson Space Center or Marshall Space Flight Center.

 System Flight Planning